50% of Americans take prescription medicine regularly, according to Consumer Reports.

 Calendula, garlic, Echinacea, and yarrow are all great antibacterial herbs – but there is no reason for you to have 4+ antibacterial herbs in your medicinal garden!

 In total, you’ll want about 20-30 different plants for your medicinal garden.
-Aim to include plants which cover all of these medicinal properties.
+Aim to include plants that cover all of these medicinal properties.
 I’ve included some example plants.

 - Antibacterial and antiviral: Calendula, garlic, Echinacea, clove, Oregon grape root, marshmallow root, usnea, lemon balm, licorice, oregano